rajive/doma-skel/if/README.md

 ## Purpose

-Service interface definitions.
+Interface definitions.

 ## Organization

-A service *<service_name>* is defined in a DDS-XML file as follows:
+A service *<name>* is defined in a DDS-XML file as follows:

- - `<service_name>_if`.xml
+ - `<name>`_if.xml
-   - defines the service endpoint interfaces using DDS-XML
+   - defines the endpoint interfaces using DDS-XML

- - `<service_name>`.idl
+ - `<name>`.idl
-   - collection of datatypes used by the service
+   - collection of datatypes used by the  endpoint interfaces
-     - #includes the dataype IDL files needed by the service
+     - #includes the dataype IDL files needed by the endpoint interfaces
-     - the underlying types are defined in [res/types/](../res/types/README.md)
+     - the underlying types are defined in [res/types/](../res/types/)
-   - additionally, defines the string constants for interface and topic names
+   - defines the string constants for  the names of interfaces and topics
-     - for use in compiled code, to avoid hardcoding the names embedded in XML
+     - for use in compiled code; avoids hardcoding the names used in XML file

 ## Dependencies

  - [res/types/](../res/types/README.md)
  - [res/qos/](../res/qos/README.md)